payne/slick-course/lessons/lessons.md

 The ```run``` take an action and return a future (they are executed asynchronously).
 So for the above example we have created a helper method ```exec``` to run the action and wait for the results.
-In normal you are able to handle the results asynchronously as well.
+Normally you are able to handle the results asynchronously as well.

 ## 675 # Tables - Your turn